- NUTRITIONAL WELLNESS

 Chocolate is a real heavyweight when it comes to being a source of energy.
 A 100 gram bar of milk chocolate provides 531 kcal.
 Diabetic chocolate also contains a similar amount of calories.
 The sugar substitutes it contains do not allow the blood sugar level to rise as much as glucose does however, which is what is used in other sorts of chocolate.
 Chocolate doesn’t contain significant amounts of vitamins and minerals.
 It is more of a treat than a foodstuff.
 Many chocolate fans even claim that it makes them feel happy.
 Phenethylamine and anandamide could be the substances responsible for this.
 They act on those parts of the brain that influence how happy we feel.
 Phenethylamine is an alkaloid that causes dopamine (which eventually converts to adrenaline) to be released in the brain.
 However, these two substances occur in such tiny concentrations that it cannot be proven scientifically that chocolate has the power to make us feel happy.

-based on 100g whole milk chocolate,
+based on 100g whole milk chocolate, this corresponds to approximately one bar

 |Energy:||531 kcal/2221 kJ|